What is a Standard?

 - International Standardization Organization (ISO) Technical Committee (TC) 229 on Nanotechnologies

-- ASTM (formerly known as the American Society for Testing and Materials) International’s Committee E56 (Nanotechnology)
+- ASTM International Committee E56 (Nanotechnology) (formerly known as the American Society for Testing and Materials)

-- International Electrotechnical Commission Technical Committee 113 (Nanotechnology Standardization for Electrical and Electronics Products and Systems)
+- International Electrotechnical Commission Technical Committee 113 (Nanotechnology for electrotechnical products and systems)

 - Institute of Electrical and Electronics Engineers’ Nanotechnology Council